openshift-virtualization/wasp-agent/runbooks/alerts/NodeSwapping.md

 ## Mitigation

-The resolution depends on the particular issue reported in the logs.

 Common mitigations include

 - Setup memory reousrce limits in order to limit individual workloads
-- Reduce the number of workloads running on a node
+- Reduce the number of workloads running on an affected node using eviction
+- Leverage the descheduler for rebalancing workloads according to node utilization